Chippendales Audition: Criticism and analysis

 SNL writers and cast members have expressed sharply divided opinions about the Chippendales sketch.

 Critics of the sketch have taken issue with its exploitation of Farley's obesity for humor, and the effect that such jokes had on Farley's mental health.
 Farley often used his weight for comedic effect – for example, the Washington Post's obituary for Farley noted his propensity for playing "comically sweaty, tightly wound characters who worked themselves and their girth into a frenzy".
 But friends and biographers have stated that, privately, Farley was insecure about his weight, and ambivalent about what he termed the "Fatty falls down" trope.
 Some contend that this fed into the addictions that would ultimately lead to his early death.

 In interviews for the 2008 Farley biography The Chris Farley Show, writer Bob Odenkirk and cast member Chris Rock both stated that they "hate" the Chippendales sketch.
 Odenkirk described it as "fucking lame, weak bullshit", and expressed regret at it being Farley's breakout role, a view which he later reiterated in his 2022 memoir.
 Rock described the sketch as "mean", and complained that, after getting laughs from Farley's shirtless dancing, the sketch lacks any further "comic twist".
-In an interview with Howard Stern, Rock suggested an ending in which the casting director selected Farley over Swayze would have maintained the sketch's humor without hurting Farley's feelings.
+In an interview with Howard Stern, Rock suggested that an ending in which the casting director selected Farley over Swayze would have maintained the sketch's humor without hurting Farley's feelings.

 The author of the sketch, Jim Downey, and writers Robert Smigel and Al Franken have all defended it against such criticisms, with Smigel and Franken ranking it as one of the funniest sketches in the show's history.
 Downey and Smigel argue that the sketch goes beyond the mere "cheap" gag of laughing at Farley's shirtless dancing, by having all the characters consider Farley as a serious contender, with the judges earnestly taking down notes during the performance, and Nealon's judge stating multiple times how difficult it is to choose between Farley and Swayze's characters.
 The sketch's proponents also point to Farley's nimble, skillful dancing as an element which renders the sketch "empowering" rather than degrading.
-Kevin Nealon, who played the main judge in the sketch, cited it as the most memorable sketch of his career, praising Farley's commitment, and noting his own difficulty in keeping a straight face.
+Kevin Nealon, who played a judge in the sketch, cited it as the most memorable sketch of his career, praising Farley's commitment, and noting his own difficulty in keeping a straight face.